1809031104050311011804/PotW/PotW #1 - Volume Calculator/README.md

 ### ***How do I run this program?***

-I recommend using Windows PowerShell, as this is how I tested and debugged the program.
+I recommend using either Windows PowerShell or Microsoft VS Code, as these are how I tested and debugged the program.

 ### ***Is this program better than online calculators?***